-Young SMILES Referrals
+Young SMILES - Referrals At a glance

 Young SMILES provides support and advice to children aged 6-16 and parents where:

 - children are aged 6-16 years with parents diagnosed with serious mental illness (e.g. schizophrenia, bipolar disorder, psychosis)

 - parents/carers with serious mental illness are with partners or significant other adult member who may or may not have any mental health problems

 - children have at least 10 hrs contact a week with their parent/carer with serious mental illness

 - parents/carers understand and consent to their and their child's attendance and completion of outcome measures and interviews

 - children understand the purpose of the intervention and consent, if competent, to attend group sessions and complete outcome measures and interviews